rpairo/Ecomobility/README.md

 As the only external dependency I have decided to use the native library that Auth0 provides.
 I would have preferred to do a totally abstract implementation using HTTP, but given the time I had for testing I decided to use this solution.
 As a dependency manager I have used SPM, Apple's native solution, due to its cleanliness and integration.

+I have also implemented [SwiftLint](https://github.com/realm/SwiftLint) with [Ray Wenderlich's ](https://github.com/raywenderlich/swift-style-guide)setting as a linter.
+This is a tool to enforce Swift style and conventions.

 ## Scenes